Gerbs2193/pands-problem-sheet/README.md

 3. [W3Schools - If Statements](https://www.w3schools.com/python/gloss_python_if_statement.asp) - Used Andrew's lectures and labs but also this resource when educating myself on if statements.

 4. [W3Schools - Lists](https://www.w3schools.com/python/python_lists.asp) - Went back over lists again when i realised my initial problem didnt output the sequence in a list.
 This link showed me how to do it.

+To start, i found the collatz formula on - https://stackoverflow.com/questions/33324432/collatz-sequence-python-3 and stuck with the bones of that.
+Then, i went back and realized I needed my output to look different than i initially had so used sequence = [] to achieve this.
+My previous source - https://stackoverflow.com/questions/33324432/collatz-sequence-python-3 also contained an example of how to output a list but it used list(collatz(user)) to convert the output of the collatz generator function into a list.
+I dont know anything about that and found sequence = [] easier to understand and implement.
+I also looked on - https://www.w3schools.com/python/python_lists.asp to learn more about lists but also seen how a couple of my fellow colleagues approched theirs.

 So, overall this code performs the collatz using the above found formula, outputs the collatz sequence.append(num) into the new list.
 Used while loops and if statement to complete the collatz formula.
 Added safeguards in the event of a user inputting a negative integer number using another while loop.